nhsconnect/gpconnect/pages/overview/overview_consumer_supplier.md

 - Talk thru flow of messages - link to further pages
 - Anatomy of a GPC request - link to further pages

+Accessing the APIs

+Diagram

+1. Make a request to PDS to retrieve patient's registered practice.
+2. Make a call to SDS to retrieve provider endpoint information.
+3. Using the endpoint information retrieved in step 2, make a request via SSP to the provider.
+4. SSP passes request to provider system.
+5. Provider returns data to SSP.
+6. SSP passes data to consumer.

+For more details on consumer request interactions, see the [SSP implementation guide](https://developer.nhs.uk/apis/spine-core-1-0/ssp_implementation_guide.html).

 Things to consider:
 - XML vs JSON
 - toolkits